rodrigooslp/v-select-box/README.md

   - `text` the text visible on the item itself
   - `selected` a boolean value indicating if the item is selected or not

-  PS: this is the item suggested structure, there isn't any place where this is hardcoded.
-It is done this way because it's easier to plug the vuex helper with a simple format like this.
 ##### Return Value
 The `onSelect()` method doesn't have to return anything.